 When most people think of defibrillators, they conjure frightening scenes from television shows and movies, where the Emergency Responder yells, “Clear!”, before jolting electricity through a patient with large paddles.

 Those frightening machines of the past have developed, thankfully, into lightweight, portable medical devices called automated external defibrillators (AEDs).
-They are now accessible to the public and easy for most anybody to operate.
+They are now accessible to the public and easy for almost anybody to operate.
 They save many lives today.

 Still, however, many people have never heard of an AED and have no knowledge of what they are, what they do, or when they are used.
-For those who do not know about these lifesaving devices, it is time learn.
+For those who do not know about these lifesaving devices, it is time to learn.
 One day maybe you will use one to save a life.

 The more you know about AEDs and how they work, the more likely you will be to step in confidently and rescue somebody who is experiencing sudden cardiac arrest (SCA).
 This is important stuff.

-Sudden cardiac arrest (SCA) is a condition in which the heart stops beating suddenly and unexpectedly because of ventricular fibrillation (VF), a problem within the heart’s electrical system.
+Sudden Cardiac Arrest (SCA) is a condition in which the heart stops beating suddenly and unexpectedly because of ventricular fibrillation (VF), a problem within the heart’s electrical system.

 starts to occur shortly afterward, and death follows within minutes without intervention.